 Item Name Summary Pos.
-FTE Dollars (\$000) Page Immigration Judges & Support Enables EOIR to add 100 IJs and support Each IJ and support costs approximately \$1.5M and includes salaries and associated expenses (e.g., office space, furniture) 600 300 71,147 23 Total 600 300 71,147
+FTE Dollars (\$000) Page Immigration Judges & Support Enables EOIR to add 100 IJs and support Each IJ and support costs approximately \$1.6M and includes salaries and associated expenses (e.g., office space, furniture) [600] [300] 106,628 22 Information Technology Modernization Funding for application modernization, application development of EOIR's CMS, and EOIR record digitization 0 [300] 28,400 27 Unified Immigration Portal Enables EOIR to make technical changes necessary to support the DHS Unified Immigration Portal to share certain immigration related data.
+0 0 2,000 30 Total [600] [300] 137,028

-The program requirements for increases in the number of immigration judges and support staff assumes that immigration adjudication trends in FY 2020 will be largely similar to FY 2017, other than a sustained decrease in the utilization of administrative closure, stemming from DHS's movement away from the practice of exercising prosecutorial discretion to close cases and new EOIR policies.
-EOIR used input from DHS and recent trends to approximate the expected levels for case receipts in FY 2020.
-Using these assumptions, these program increases and corresponding budget request are projected to achieve a clearance rate - the ratio of receipts to completions - between 0.95 and 1.57 completions per receipt.
-A clearance rate above one indicates that more cases are completed in a given time period than received in the same time period.
+The program requirements for increases in the number of immigration judges and support staff assumes that immigration adjudication trends in FY 2021 will be largely similar to FY 2017, other than a sustained decrease in the utilization of administrative closure, stemming from DHS's movement away from the practice of exercising prosecutorial discretion to close cases and new EOIR policies.
+EOIR used input from DHS and recent trends to approximate the expected levels for case receipts in FY 2021.
 Assuming current hiring trends and policies, even with these program increases EOIR expects the pending caseload to continue growing in the immediate future, with full effects of the staffing increase only being realized after about six to seven years.